soon14/IWish/README.md

 Some people do assessments,

-Some solutions,
+Some people make plans,

 Some people pay,

-Some of them are laboring,
+Some people work,

 Each person's payment is based on working hours,